An American Marriage: Plot

 Roy, a sales representative for a textbook company, and Celestial, an artist specializing in custom made baby dolls, are newlyweds who live in Atlanta.
 After their first year of marriage they travel to Eloe, Louisiana to visit Roy's parents.
 The newlyweds spend the night at the local Motel 6 where they feud after Roy tells Celestial that his father is not his biological father.
 In the middle of their fight they take 15 minutes to cool off during which Roy exits their room and meets a woman around his mother's age with a broken arm whom he helps to her room.
 Later that night the woman is raped and she calls the police, believing that Roy was the one who raped her.
 While Roy is in jail awaiting trial, Celestial discovers that she is pregnant and the two decide that she should have an abortion.
 When the case goes to trial Roy is given a sentence of 12 years.

 For the first few years Roy and Celestial keep an active correspondence, though Roy grows frustrated as Celestial's career as an artist begins to take off and the gaps between their letters and visits grows longer.
 During this period Roy discovers that his cellmate Walter is actually his biological father and shares the news with Celestial.
 Also during this time, Roy learns that his mother Olive has died.
 After three years Celestial tells Roy that she no longer wishes to be his wife, causing a rift between them.
-Roy refuses communication with Celestial for the following two years, however when his case is finally overturned on appeal and the local DA decides not to pursue the case, he optimistically reaches out to Celestial believing that there is still hope for their marriage as she has never divorced him.
+Roy refuses communication with Celestial for the following two years, however when his case is finally overturned on appeal and the local District Attorney decides not to pursue the case, he optimistically reaches out to Celestial believing that there is still hope for their marriage as she has never divorced him.